-With the exception of some larger hotel brands, many of the features of this manual are truly local and small scale and therefore do not come with specific sustainability accreditations.
-We have however, assessed them in relation to the well recognized GSTC criteria listed.
+With the exception of some larger hotel brands, many of the features of this manual are truly local and small scale and therefore do not come with specific sustainability measurement standards or certification.
+Nevertheless, we want to highlight the good things they are doing that are obviously connected with responsible travel.